Andrew-Danchus/PC-build-tutorial-1600/README.md

 ### **Tools**

 -Phillips-head screwdriver

--(optional) Anti-static wrist guard (to ensure parts aren't damaged from static electricity - avoid building on carpet) -(optional) zip ties (If you're lazy and unorganized like me, you can disregard this)
+-(optional) Anti-static wrist guard (to ensure parts aren't damaged from static electricity: avoid building on carpet)

+-(optional) zip ties (If you're lazy and unorganized like me, you can disregard this)
     -Scissors (if you opt to use zipties)